kohkimakimoto/essh/README.md

   }
   ```

-  If you set it as table, Essh concatenates strings with newline code.
+  If you set it as a table, Essh concatenates strings in the table with newline code.
 And Essh runs the script as a bash script.
   But this is just default behavior.
 You can change it by [Drivers](#drivers).

 * `configure` (function):